atreyasha/spp-explainability/docs/develop.md

             7.  perform spell-check of all text

-            8.  remove red link color in table of contents
+            8.  change red link color in table of contents and modify color of URLs

             9.  always mention \"figure taken from study (year)\" when using external figures